Mappy/Leaflet-active-area/README.md

     <script src="L.activearea.js"></script>

+Add a CSS class (".activeArea" in that example) with absolute position

+    .activeArea { position: absolute; top: 50px; left: 50px; right: 50px; height: 200px; }

-Create a DIV with a CSS class ("activeArea" in that example), place it inside your map and instanciate your map like that :
+And instanciate your map like that :

     var map = new L.MapWithActiveArea(document.createElement('div'), {
         'viewportClassName': 'activeArea'